Research Partners

 👨🏫 Focus Areas:

-• Collaboration with Nestlé, SAESL, Rolls-Royce, Arcstone, SKF, SIMTech
+• Industrial collaboration with Nestlé, SAESL, Rolls-Royce, Arcstone, SKF, SIMTech

 Empa Logo